linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/HBS Gordon Bargain Stores B.md

 Mr. George Farnham, a Vice President of the Erie State Bank in Cleveland, Ohio and the Account Officer for Gordon Bargain Stores, Inc., a chain of discount department stores (see HBS Case Services 9-288-058, "Gordon Bargain Stores, Inc. (A) for background) was talking to Mr. Ben Howard, Erie's "work-out" Loan Officer and a Senior Vice President, about Gordon's problem.
 "We must make a decision immediately," he continued, "This is the second day in a row that Gordon has missed its regular daily deposit.
 I'm afraid that they are making deposits to some other bank and using the balances in their account with us to pay their trade bills, so that we won't be able to offset against our loan, and thus close off their access to the cash.
 Considering the sizeable amounts which they owe to their suppliers, we will have no balances left in the account if we don't act quickly."

  It was now June 12, almost six months after a financial crisis for Gordon had been resolved with difficulty.
-Mr. Farnham, with the aid of top officers of his bank, had managed to persuade the officers of Knickerbocker National Bank in New York and the Steel City National Bank of Pittsburgh, to extend badly needed credit lines of \(8.625 million each for the seasonal borrowings of Gordon Bargain Stores, Inc. The credit lines carried a rate of prime plus \(1/2\%\) and "10 plus \(10\) balances.
+Mr. Farnham, with the aid of top officers of his bank, had managed to persuade the officers of Knickerbocker National Bank in New York and the Steel City National Bank of Pittsburgh, to extend badly needed credit lines of \$8.625 million each for the seasonal borrowings of Gordon Bargain Stores, Inc. The credit lines carried a rate of prime plus $1/2\%$ and "10 plus $10$ balances.
 Borrowings were to be on a demand basis.
 Erie's correspondent balances were to count toward Knickerbocker's and Steel City's yields, as Gordon maintained all its operating accounts at the Cleveland bank, except for a regional depository account at the Appalachia Bank of Wheeling, West Virginia (see Exhibit 6 for a schedule of interest rates in the U.S. during the early 1980s).

 Both Joe Grant, an Assistant Vice President and Loan Officer at Knickerbocker, and Jack Foster, a Vice President and Loan Officer at Steel City, had originally rejected Gordon's request for credit, as the Company had suffered a loss in fiscal 1983 and projected only a break-even for fiscal 1984.
 The New York and Pittsburgh banks' representatives had felt that the Company's management was not dealing effectively with its problems; they felt strongly that the Kiddie-City division should be sold immediately or written off, and that several unprofitable Gordon stores should also be closed as soon as possible to stop their cash drain on the Company's operations.
-Mssrs.
-Foster and Grant agreed to come into the credit agreement only when Erie's senior management, facing potential exposure to Gordon above their legal lending limit of \$17.25 million, personally "went to bat"
+Messrs.
+Foster and Grant agreed to come into the credit agreement only when Erie's senior management, facing potential exposure to Gordon above their legal lending limit of \$17.25 million, personally "went to bat".

 for Gordon with top management of Knickerbocker and Steel City, both of which had long correspondent banking relationships with the Cleveland bank.
 The two banks' loan officers had finally agreed in late January to come in on a last-in-first-out basis, with the assurance of Mr. Jim Gordon, the Chairman of Gordon, that the Company would take steps immediately to close down its unprofitable operations.
 Mr. Farnham had breathed a sigh of relief, certain that with the new credit commitments, Gordon would be able to effect a turnaround and solve its problems with its trade suppliers who had been very nervous and had threatened to withdraw all credit.
 By the second week in March, the Company had drawn down \$25,187,500 of its bank lines; \$8.625 million, or all of the current portion of its \$14.375 million line at Erie (the other \$5.75 million of the commitment had been drawn down under a participation in a term loan extended to Gordon by the Mid-West Life Insurance Company); \$5.75 million, the total amount of its line from the Appalachia State Bank; \$6.5 million at Steel City and \$4,312,500 at Knickerbocker.